FernaMunoz/ReTech-UXD/README.md

 In the Site Map shows how the navigation of the application works.
 From logging in, viewing the feed, posting or editing publications, searching for recycling points and talking to the person interested in the advertised device, in addition view the profile user.

 [![Site Map ReTech](Files/Site_Map_ReTech.png)](Files/Site_Map_ReTech.png)

+Below is the final site map, which details the final navigation of the application.

+This update includes new features and important improvements.
+A notifications section has been added, where users can rate the donor once the donation is complete.

+Specific actions for posts have also been added, such as marking as donated, editing, or deleting, allowing users to have greater control over their contributions within the platform.

+The Settings section has been expanded and now includes all relevant options: edit profile, privacy, terms and conditions, notifications, help and support, passwords and security, as well as the option to log out.

+In the chat section, a new navigation feature has been implemented that allows conversations to be organized into two categories: “My donations” and “My interests,” making it easier to follow exchanges.

+Finally, a section has been added where it is possible to view donations posted by other users.
+From there, you can open a chat if you are interested in a product or report the post if it violates security rules.

 [![Final Site Map ReTech](Files/Final_Site_Map_ReTech.png)](Files/Final_Site_Map_ReTech.png)